Yongle Emperor: Manchuria, Korea, and Japan

-Đại Việt
+War in Đại Việt

-In the late 14th century, Đại Việt (present-day northern Vietnam) was facing internal weakness.
-In 1400, Lê Quý Ly overthrew the Trần dynasty and changed the name of the state to Đại Ngu.
-Despite pleas from Viet refugees to the Ming government to restore the fallen dynasty, the Yongle Emperor recognized the new Viet government and confirmed Lê Quý Ly's son as the ruler of Đại Ngu in the winter of 1403, but relations between the two countries were strained due to escalating border disputes.
+Đại Việt faced growing internal strife by the late 14th century.
+The kingdom, located in present-day northern Vietnam, was known to the Ming as Annam and ruled by the Trần dynasty.
+Lê Quý Ly overthrew the Trần dynasty in 1400 and renamed the state Đại Ngu.
+The Yongle Emperor recognized the new Viet government and confirmed Lê Quý Ly's son as the ruler of Đại Ngu in the winter of 1403, but relations between the two countries were strained due to escalating border disputes.
 Lê Quý Ly prepared for the impending conflict and continued to engage in border skirmishes.
-In the spring of 1406, his soldiers even ambushed a Ming diplomatic envoys accompanying the Trần pretender.
-In response, the Yongle Emperor ordered an invasion.
-By late 1406, the Ming army had attacked Đại Ngu from two directions, quelling resistance by mid-1407.
+In the spring of 1406, his soldiers ambushed Ming diplomatic envoys accompanying the Trần pretender.
+The incident prompted the Yongle Emperor to order an invasion.
+The Ming army had attacked Đại Ngu from two directions by late 1406, and resistance was quelled by mid-1407.
 In July, the country was officially annexed to the Ming dynasty as Jiaozhi Province.

-In 1408, a rebellion led by supporters of the Trần dynasty broke out and was eventually suppressed by the Ming army in 1409.
-However, this was not the end of unrest as another rebellion erupted shortly after and was only fully crushed in 1414 when the Chinese captured the rebel leader, Trần Quý Khoáng.
-Despite this, the majority of the Ming army was unable to withdraw until 1416.
-By the end of 1417, the Viet people rose up in rebellion once again.
-This time, they were led by Lê Lợi, a skilled military leader who gained widespread support from the population.
-Despite their efforts, the Ming generals were unable to suppress the rebellion until the end of the Yongle Emperor's reign.
-(Note: The war finally came to an end in late 1427 when the Xuande Emperor made the decision to withdraw from Jiaozhi.
+Supporters of the Trần dynasty launched a rebellion in 1408, but the Ming army defeated them the next year.
+Another rebellion erupted shortly after and was only fully crushed in 1414 when the Chinese captured the rebel leader, Trần Quý Khoáng.
+The majority of the Ming army was unable to withdraw until 1416.
+By the end of 1417, the Viet people launched another rebellion, led by military leader Lê Lợi.
+The Ming generals were unable to suppress the rebellion until the end of the Yongle Emperor's reign.
+(Note: The war finally came to an end in late 1427 when the Xuande Emperor made the decision to withdraw from Đại Việt.
 This withdrawal was carried out in the first few months of the following year.
 By 1431, the newly established Viet state of the Lê dynasty was recognized as a tributary state, although it remained independent in all other aspects.)